Skip to main content

 Data used: ZIP code → city, state, county mapping

 The following federal programs are tracked in our data layer.
-Status is determined by IRS guidance and enacted legislation, not third-party databases.
+Status is determined by IRS guidance and enacted legislation, not by third-party databases.

 Residential Clean Energy Credit (Section 25D)